HiSNAP

 Chief Investigator: Prof James Dear

-Number and location of participating sites (by region/ country): 1 (2 centres in NHS Lothian)
+Number and location of participating sites (by region/ country): 3 in Scotland

 EudraCT number: n/a